myownipgit/sequential-thinking-lp-solver/README.md

 # Sequential Thinking MCP Server - LP Solver

-This repository demonstrates how to solve Linear Programming (LP) problems using the Sequential Thinking Model Context Protocol (MCP).
+This repository demonstrates how to solve Linear Programming (LP) and Non-Linear Programming (NLP) problems using the Sequential Thinking Model Context Protocol (MCP).
 The approach breaks down complex optimization problems into systematic, verifiable steps while maintaining flexibility for revisions and alternative paths.

 ## Prerequisites